Updated June 2023

 - A photocopy of your entry stamp into Bolivia

 Now, don’t panic if you did not receive a TAM card when you crossed the border.
 We entered Bolivia two different times.
 The first time we received a card, but the second time we did not.
 If you didn’t get one at the border, don’t worry.
 Just explain that you did not receive one.
+If you entered by plane, it may have been filed electronically.

 Where to Extend your Visa